Skip to main content

 Description

-Six mentorship groups will be formed, each comprised of one mentor and six mentees.
-Activities will combine both in-person and online trainings and interactions to build capacity and expand the mentee’s professional network.
-Participants will attend one in-person, two-day workshop at a central location to connect mentor/mentee groups with each other, conduct a needs assessment, and develop mentorship plans and goals.
+For each cohort, six mentorship groups will be formed, each comprised of two mentors, one from the United States and one from Africa, and six mentees from Africa.
+Activities will combine both in-person and online trainings and interactions to build capacity and expand the mentee's professional network over the course of each year-long mentorship.
+At the beginning of each cohort, participants attend one in-person, two-day workshop at a central location to connect mentor/mentee groups with each other, conduct a needs assessment, and develop mentorship plans and goals.
 Trainers will be engaged from both the private and public sector, each focusing on a critical aspect of career advancement for women in the field.